Investigating robotic surgery in pediatric ENT patients

 Goyal and his fellow surgeons in Head and Neck Surgery at Milton S. Hershey Medical Center have previously evaluated the technology in adults for general head and neck surgery as well as cancer cases.
 His group performs more Flex robot-assisted procedures for head and neck cancers than almost any other center in the nation.

 Goyal and his team have also published broadly in both traditional surgical techniques and robotic approaches in adults, including recent evaluations of the potential utility of the Flex System in laryngectomies and an anatomical atlas for robotic head and neck surgery.

-Fellowship: Surgical oncology, head and neck, Massachusetts Eye and Ear Infirmary, Harvard Medical School
+Fellowship: Surgical oncology, head and neck, Massachusetts Eye and Ear Infirmary, Harvard Medical School, Boston

-Residency: Otolaryngology, Penn State Health Milton S. Hershey Medical Center
+Residency: Otolaryngology, and Otolaryngology – Head and Neck Surgery, Penn State Health Milton S. Hershey Medical Center

 Medical School: Jefferson Medical College of Thomas Jefferson University, Philadelphia

 Connect with Neerav Goyal, MD, MPH, FACS, on Doximity

 - Funk E, Goldenberg D, Goyal N. Demonstration of transoral robotic supraglottic laryngectomy and total laryngectomy in cadaveric specimens using the Medrobotics Flex System.
 Head & Neck.
 2017 Jun;39(6):1218-1225.